|Author:||Robert Falcon Scott|

-[Note: I’ve been reading a German translation of this book.]
+[note: I’ve been reading a German translation]

 death in the cold